Information for Students and Researchers on Unplanned Pregnancy and Abortion

-Facing and unplanned pregnancy may be a significant time in your life and may mean making decisions that can be easier when you have support.
+Facing an unplanned pregnancy may be a significant time in your life and may mean making decisions that can be easier when you have support.

-Services in South Australia provide pro-choice, non-judgemental, women centred and understanding health services for women with an unplanned pregnancy including abortion.
+Services in South Australia provide pro-choice, non-judgemental, client centred and understanding health services for women and pregnant people with an unplanned pregnancy including abortion.
 Services are available from the Pregnancy Advisory Centre, most public hospitals in metropolitan Adelaide and also in some regional areas of South Australia.
 Some private obstetricians/gynaecologists also offer abortion services.

-Counselling is voluntary and women can choose to speak with a counsellor if they would find this helpful.
+Counselling is voluntary and available to those who feel they would find this helpful.

-The South Australian Abortion & Support Services website provides comprehensive information for women, partners, support people and health professionals about abortion available in South Australia and women are encouraged to look through this website before attending for an appointment.
+The South Australian Abortion & Support Services website provides comprehensive information for women, partners, support people and health professionals about abortion in South Australia and clients are encouraged to look through this website before attending for an appointment.

 If you cannot find what you are looking for on this website, please let us know by contacting HealthPAC@sa.gov.au

 Confidential interpreting services from culturally and linguistically diverse backgrounds are also available.

 It is necessary to make an appointment at one of the approved health services